Welcome to our Big Sur Day trip planner.

 We like the Cypress Cove Trail and China Cove Trail in particular.

 Apart from hiking, Point Lobos is also excellent for bird watching and whale watching.
-We have also seen sea otters.
+We have also seen a sea otters.
 You need to reach Point Lobos early in the morning to find a good parking spot.